hacs/documentation/source/docs/use/type/index.md

 ---
 title: Types of repositories
-description: "Types of repositores published for HACS."
+description: "Types of repositories published for HACS."
 generated: true
 ---